-Series Extent Explorer (California Soil Resource Lab 2018a) is a web app that provides a map displaying the approximate geographic distribution of a specified soil series.
-The app was developed by the California Soil Resource Lab at University of California-Davis University of California Agriculture and Natural Resources in collaboration with the USDA-NRCS.
+Series Extent Explorer is a web app that provides a map displaying the approximate geographic distribution of a specified soil series.
+The app was developed by the California Soil Resource Lab at UC Davis and UC-ANR in collaboration with the USDA-NRCS.